nmkpaleo/nmk-cms/docs/admin/accession-number-series.md

 # Accession Number Series (Admin)

 Accession number series issue sequential specimen numbers to individual users.
 Each series tracks the next number that will be assigned when a collection manager generates accessions, and only one active series is allowed per user at a time.
-Series created for the user **mary** use a dedicated numbering pool that starts at one million; every other user shares a pool that starts at one.
+Series created for the organisation user **TBI** use a dedicated numbering pool that starts at one million; every other user shares a pool that starts at one.

 ## Creating a series